 Dr. Stephanie Edwards

 Dr. Edwards first knew she wanted to be a vet at age 12 while volunteering at the local animal shelter in Texas.
 After finishing her veterinary degree, Dr. Edwards relocated to Seattle, working at a small cats-only clinic.
-Wanting more diversity, Dr. Edwards joined Northeast Veterinary Hospital in 2006 and is now a partner in the clinic.
+Wanting more diversity, Dr. Edwards joined Northeast Veterinary Hospital in 2006.

 Special interests include: Soft tissue surgery, feline inflammatory bowel disease and diabetes.